-- Any member of the Senate may, at a meeting of the Senate, ask the body to consider a particular matter;
+- Any member of the Senate may, at a meeting of the Senate, ask the body to discuss a particular matter;

-- Any member of the University community may ask the body to consider a matter during an open forum portion of the meeting set in the agenda.
+- Any member of the University community may ask the body to discuss a matter during an open forum portion of the meeting set in the agenda.

-- To appoint standing and special committees of the Senate, and refer matters to them.
-Standing committees are free to take up matters on their own initiative.
+- Subject to confirmation by the Senate, to appoint and charge standing and special committees of the Senate.
+While the Steering Committee shall refer matters to committees, the committees are free to consider additional matters within their charge on their own initiative.

-- To appoint, subject to confirmation by the Senate:
+- To nominate, subject to confirmation by the Senate:

 - One member to the executive faculties (the principal academic policy-making bodies) of the campuses and schools, unless the campus caucus or school faculty is the policy-making body;